 Most of these side effects are rare and subside in a day or two with medical assistance.

 One popular benefit associated with popcorn consumption is weight loss.
 Learn how popcorn helps with weight loss in the next section.

 When paired with a balanced diet, popcorn can aid in weight loss.
 Air-popped popcorn (without any added flavors) is low in calories, fat, and sugar and high in fiber (1).

 Popcorn also reduces hunger and helps in managing your body weight (2).
 You need to make sure that you do not add any fatty seasonings (like butter or oil) to it.

 Popcorn is a better snack than potato chips and butter cookies.
-It is naturally fat-free and sugar-free, so you can savor it without any worry.
+It is naturally fat-free and low in sugar, so you can savor it without any worry.